sbangalore/sbangalore.github.io/_posts/2019-11-21-3-ways-to-be-a-rockstar-RA-or-Quant.md

 # How to develop technical strength

-There are a few essential programming languages, data structures, and algorithms that you should know.
-Here, I link the discussion and cheatsheet to each:
+I've seperated this section into application and theory.
+You should have a good understanding of all the topics laid out here.
+I link the discussion and cheatsheet to each, if written.
+If uin

 ## Application